abligh/gonbdserver/README.md

   - name: bar                    # The second export is called 'bar'
     readonly: true               # This is readonly
     driver: rbd                  # And uses the (currently imaginary) rbd driver
-    rdbname: rbdbar              # on this rados block device name
+    image: rbdbar                # on this rados block device name
-    timeout: 5s                  # imaginary extra parameter for RDB
 - protocol: unix                 # Another server uses UNIX
   address: /var/run/nbd.sock     # served on this socket
   exports:                       # it has one export